NotRealHack/Engine/README.md

 # Engine
-Parts of the source code for the engine.
+This repo contains the source code for the game engine.
+It will be a bleeding-edge repo^^